JamesPeralta/AutonomousElectricalGridManager/README.md

 Our weak computing power of our laptops was causing the training time of our NeuralNetworks to take up most of our time.

 ## What's next for Autonomous Electrical Grid Manager
-With more time we will be able to leverage more data and training time to create an even stronger predictive model.## Hackathon 2019
+With more time we will be able to leverage more data and training time to create an even stronger predictive model.